Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Algorithm Details of Tree-Structured Parzen Estimator

 \subsubsection{Bandwidth Modification (\texttt{consider\_magic\_clip})}

-For the bandwidth of the numerical kernel defined on $[L, R]$, we first compute the bandwidth $b$ by a heuristic, e.g. Scott's rule~\shortcite{scott2015multivariate}, and then we modify the bandwidth $b$ by the so-called \emph{magic clipping}.
-Note that the heuristics of bandwidth selection used in TPE are discussed in Appendix~\ref{appx:algorithm-detail:section:bandwidth-selection}. \shortciteA{bergstra2011algorithms} applied the magic clipping as follows:
+The bandwidth $b$ of the numerical kernel defined on $[L, R]$ is first computed by a heuristic, e.g., Scott's rule~\shortcite{scott2015multivariate}, and then is clipped by the so-called \emph{magic clipping} invented by \shortciteA{bergstra2011algorithms}:

-and we input $N = \Nl + 1$ for $p(\xv|\Dl)$ and $\Ng + 1$ for $p(\xv|\Dg)$.
-Note that if $p(\xv | \D^{(\cdot)})$ does not include the prior $p_0$, we input $N = N^{(\cdot)}$ instead.
-In principle, a small $b_{\min}$ leads to stronger exploitation and a large $b_{\min}$ leads to stronger exploration as can be seen in Figure~\ref{main:algorithm-detail:fig:bandwidth-vs-density-ratio}.
-Mostly, the modification by the magic clipping expands the bandwidth and it changes the degree of how precisely we should search each parameter.
-For example, when we search for the best dropout rate of neural networks from the range of $[0, 1]$, we might want to distinguish the difference between $0.4$ and $0.5$, but we maybe do not need to differentiate between $0.4$ and $0.41$ because it is likely that the performance variation is caused by noise.

-To illustrate what we mean, Figure~\ref{main:algorithm-detail:fig:noise-and-cardinality} shows objective functions with different noise levels.
-When the noise is dominant compared to the variation caused by a parameter (\textbf{Left}), a small bandwidth, which allows to precisely optimize, is not necessary.
-On the other hand, when the noise is negligible (\textbf{Right}), a small bandwidth is necessary.
-While it is probably better to precisely optimize the parameter for the small noise case, we might want to pick a value from $\{-5, -4, \dots, 4, 5\}$ for the noisy case.
-We call the size of such an intrinsic set of values \emph{intrinsic cardinality}, which is $\mathrm{card}(\{-5, -4, \dots, 4, 5\}) = 11$ in this example.
-The scale of $b_{\min}$ should be inversely proportional to the \emph{intrinsic cardinality} of each parameter.
-Since the appropriate setting of $b_{\min}$ is very important for efficient optimization and strong performance, we individually analyze the bandwidth modification in the ablation study.